-NVC schedules appointments one month in advance.
 The U.S. Embassy or Consulate General tells NVC what dates they are holding interviews, and NVC fills these appointments in a first-in, first-out manner.
-Most appointments are set within 60 days of NVC receipt of all requested documentation.
-However, we cannot predict when an interview appointment will be available.
+However, before applicants in a numerically limited (preference) visa category can receive an appointment, their priority date must also be current.
+You can track your priority date using the Visa Bulletin at https://usvisas.state.gov/visabulletin.
+NVC schedules appointments one month in advance, but we cannot predict when an interview appointment will be available.

 An interview appointment letter is sent to you (the applicant), as well as your petitioner (sponsor), and your agent/attorney (if applicable) to notify you and them of the date, time, and location of the interview once the embassy has an appointment available.
 There may be a wait of several months for an interview date to become available.

 Supporting documents are sent to the U.S. Embassy or Consulate.
 Once your interview appointment is scheduled, NVC sends the immigrant visa petition, visa application, and all related forms and documents which were submitted to NVC to the appropriate U.S. Embassy/Consulate.